RatonRoy/kaholas-assignment/README.md

 ## All the libaries, fremwork, utilities  and dependecies used in this landing page.

 * I used the React Js laibary of JavaScript
-* I used the  tailwind css with the daisyUi components
+* I used the  tailwind css with the daisyUi components.
+* Using the react icons.